davidluzgouveia/ff9-steam-japanese/README.md

 ![Compile](compile.png)

 That's it!
-The game should now run in Japanese (don't be fooled by the title screen).
+The game should now run in Japanese.
+Don't be fooled by the title screen, it still shows up in english, but the bottom left corner should read JP.

 ![Game](game.jpg)

+## Notes

-Note: If at any point you want to go back to the original language, just use Steam's built-in `Verify integrity of game files...` option.
+- If at any point you want to go back to the original language, just use Steam's built-in `Verify integrity of game files...` option.
 Or keep a backup of the original file yourself.

+- **Important**: If you go into the Language Selection screen inside the game, and explicitally choose a language, the game starts ignoring the mod and uses that language instead.
+To make it worse, this change appears to get applied to your save file, since the only way I've found to revert it is to head to `AppData\LocalLow\SquareEnix\FINAL FANTASY IX\Steam\EncryptedSavedData` and deleting the save file there.
+However, if you keep a copy of your Japanese save file on the cloud, downloading it also seems to revert the language back to Japanese as well.
+Just be careful with the language menu.